layercak3/mpvif/README.md

 This is trivial but not implemented yet.

-### Pointer locks, confinement, relative motion, auto cursor placement (game warping the cursor)
+### Pointer locks, confinement, relative motion, auto cursor placement (game warping the cursor), mouselook

-Not yet investigated.
-Most of these will probably require private protocol/IPC to get the needed information from the remote compositor.
+When `--wayland-remote-force-grab-cursor` is enabled, the host pointer will be locked to the mpv window and relative motion requests will be emitted on the VO virtual pointer instead of absolute motion on the C plugin virtual pointer.
+This allows mouselook in 3D applications and auto cursor placement features to work.

+In order to automatically enable relative pointer/pointer constraints during the nested application's use of relative pointer/pointer constraints, and map the constraint regions or replicate a pointer warp on the host pointer, private protocol/IPC would be required.

 ### Input method relay